5 Understanding the Features

 • In the end, what will you do with the information?

 On top of all this, we need to know how the feature interacts with other features.
 If a feature is highly correlated with another feature, then it may not be adding much to the model even if some metrics would indicate a notable contribution.
-In addition, some approaches will either spread the contribution of correlated features across them, or just pick one of them to include in the model.
-It may be mostly arbitrary which one is included, or you might miss both if the weights are split.
+In addition, some approaches will either spread the contribution of correlated features across them, or just pick one of them as being important to the model.
+It may be mostly arbitrary which one is included, or you might miss both if the importance values are split.

 To help us further understand this issue, consider the following two plots.
 On the left we show an interaction between two binary features.
 If we were to look at the contribution of each feature without the interaction, their respective coefficients would be estimated as essentially zero1.
 On the right we show a feature that has a strong relationship with the target, but only for a certain range of values.
 If we were to look at a single ‘effect’ of the feature, we would likely underestimate how strong it is with smaller values and overestimate the relationship at the upper range.